jeras/TCB/README.md

 ### Matching timing of peripherals to SRAM

-Typical ASIC/FPGA SRAM has a low setup time for inputs (control, address, write data), most combinational delay is seen as the clock to data delay for read data outputs.
+Typical ASIC/FPGA SRAM has a low setup time for request inputs (control, address, write data), most combinational delay is seen as the clock to data delay for response outputs (read data).

 ![TCB timing (modelled after SRAM)](doc/tcb_timing.svg)